 After examining the political structure of capitalist societies we have determined that the military is the only social force that can achieve this end in the time available.
 We are dismayed that military intervention is necessary, but there is no feasible alternative at this late and precarious stage.

-We are acutely aware that military intervention and revolutionary change will cause profound social disruption.
+We are acutely aware that revolutionary change will cause profound social disruption.
 However, we are convinced that this is our only road to survival, and that the disruption will be less painful than the social chaos and civilizational collapse that will inevitably result from today’s heinous passivity.

 DEMAND #2: Implement SRM